joelen4225/uva_stats_repo/README.md

-# uva_stats_repo
-This is our submission to the 'Predict hits with NEW MLB swing data' Kaggle Competition by Nick Wan
+# Predicting Hits with MLB Swing Data
+## By Joe Leonard & Bennett Ross

+In this repository, you will find our team's (UVA Stats) submission to the Kaggle competition titled 'Predict hits with NEW MLB swing data'.
+This competition was put on by Nick Wan of the Reds who also provided a benchmark solution to guide contestants through the process.
+His solution came out to a ROC AUC Score of 0.6924.
+Our goal was to come up with a model to perform better than that.